 Anonymous HIV Testing

-Heartland CARES offers rapid HIV testing by appointment or on a walk-in basis.
-Results from rapid HIV tests are available in about 20 minutes; this testing includes an extensive pre- and post- test counseling session.
-Those with an appointment should allocate at least 30 minutes for the visit.
-However, for those dropping in for testing as a walk-in, we cannot ensure a specific length of time for the full visit.
+Heartland CARES offers Rapid HIV testing by appointment or on a walk-in basis.
+Results from rapid HIV tests are available in 15 minutes; this testing includes an extensive pre- and post-test counseling session.
+Those with an appointment should allocate at least 20 minutes for the visit.
+However, for those dropping in for testing as a walk-in, we cannot ensure a specific length of time for the full visit, but multiple testers are available at all times during business hours.
 There is never a charge for HIV testing.

 Community Outreach and Education